-A super destination with dual appeal, Mijas stretches from a golden coastline up to pine-dotted mountains.
+A super destination with dual appeal, Mijas stretches from the golden coastline up to pine-dotted mountains.

 Sleeps 16